-Presented by the Department of History and University Students' Council
+Presented by the Department of History

 The theme of the series is the history of the Atlantic Triangle (Canada, the United States and the United Kingdom).
 The first lectures were given in 1976 by the leading Canadian military historian, Colonel Charles Stacey, on 'Mackenzie King and the Atlantic Triangle'.
 Occasionally there have been lectures outside the general framework.
 In 1995, for example, the topic was 'The Birth of the "New" South Africa', tracing the collapse of apartheid and the construction of a new political and social system since 1990, by Rodney Davenport, a South African historian and opponent of apartheid.

-The endowment also supports publication so that these important lectures may be shared by a readership well beyond the immediate audience at the University of Western Ontario.
+The endowment also supports publication so that these important lectures may be shared by a readership well beyond the immediate audience at Western University.
 Most of the lectures have been published as books, either in a form similar to lectures or as part of a larger work.
 The lectures are widely recognized as being the most important history lecture series in Canada.
 The invitation to deliver them and the publications that result are highly regarded in this country and around the world.

 (Sept 20, 2012) Western News - "Goodman Lectures create a legacy from tragedy" [Read Article]